mittwald/kubernetes-secret-generator/README.md

 The type of secret to be generated can be specified by the `secret-generator.v1.mittwald.de/type` annotation.
 This annotation can be added to any Kubernetes secret object in the operators `watchNamespace`.

+The encoding of the secret can be specified by the `secret-generator.v1.mittwald.de/encoding` annotation.
+Available encodings are `base64`, `base64url`, `base32`, `hex` and `raw`, with `raw` returning the unencoded byte sequence that was generated.
+If the annotation is not specified, `base64` will be used.

+The length of the generated secret can be specified by the `secret-generator.v1.mittwald.de/length` annotation.
+By default this length refers to the length of the generated string, and not the length of the byte sequence encoded by it.
+The suffix "B" or "b" can be used to indicate that the provided value should refer to the encoded byte sequence instead.

 ### Secure Random Strings

 By default, the operator will generate secure random strings.
 If the type annotation is not present, it will be added after the first